 My name is Anthony Romano.
 I am a well-known professional program and project manager with over 25 years of diverse experience working in the pharmaceutical industry.
 The foundation of my success is based on my ability to significantly increase the probability of achieving a desired business outcome by maximizing program and project predictability.
 This is accomplished via my consistent use of standard methodologies and governance models, establishment and continual monitoring of key performance indicators (KPIs), detailed understanding of the Product Life Cycle, Software Development Life Cycle, Quality Management and leadership skills.

 I am currently a Program Manager at ZS Associates directing activities in establishing a PMO in support of Worldwide Commercial Analytics in the implementation of a cloud based global Data Warehouse (DW) as well as the implementation of CRM systems for Fortune 100 companies.
 To help ensure the team's readiness, I am pulling together a governance structure, several integrated program plans including work stream specific project plans, a risk management framework, a standard status reporting model including KPIs, a communications framework, resource allocation and onboarding framework, etc...
 For the IT based programs, I have implemented earned value performance indicators to measure both schedule and cost performance and built a suite of tools in MS Project to easily collect project updates from the team our team in the US, Europe, Japan and India as well as align the global team to the schedule.
-The data I collect in MS Project allows me to calculate SPI and CPI but also create bar charts, pie charts, line graphs by Team, Resource, SDLC Phase, SOW deliverable, Focus Area, Work stream, Month, Week..
-This data provides the team further insights into the project, thus, improving our probability for success.
+The data I collect in MS Project allows me to calculate SPI as well as also create automatic dashboards such as bar charts, pie charts, line graphs by Team, Resource, SDLC Phase, SOW deliverable, Focus Area, Work stream, Month, Week.
+I also calculate leading indicators such as Density Metrics which calculates the ratio of future tasks that are on the critical path.
+All of this data provides the team further insights into the health of the project, thus, improving our probability for success.

 Establishing an effective PMO requires pro-active planning in building a foundation across multiple functional teams with a comprehensive understanding of the business model including both the markets and the brand teams as well as the systems development methodology coupled with a relentless focus on execution.
 The dimensions which influence the establishment of a PMO are based on the culture of the organization, the knowledge base the organization has with regards to PMBOK and the degree of executive sponsorship the PMO is provided.
 These three dimensions fundamentally drive and influence the effectiveness of the PMO.
 PMO is provided.
 These three dimensions fundamentally drive and influence the effectiveness of the PMO.